fredolss/ko-dropzone/README.md

-# ko-dropzone

-Drag and drop files custom binding handler for knockout js.
+**ko-dropzone** is a custom binding handler for drag and drop of files for use with knockout js.
+It has a very small footprint and it's only dependency is knockout.

 ## Install